Ruben Zadkovich: Derby County

 On 17 April 2008, it was revealed Zadkovich had signed a two-year deal with English club Derby County, although his registration was unable to be completed before 1 July.
 Zadkovich made his Derby debut as a second-half substitute against Norwich City at Pride Park in October 2008, in a match which Derby won 3–1.
-He struggled with injuries during his time at Derby and, after only 7 appearances for the club, cancelled his contract by mutual consent on 23 January 2010.
+He struggled with injuries during his time at Derby and, after seven appearances for the club, cancelled his contract by mutual consent on 23 January 2010.

 Newcastle Jets

-On 6 April 2010, Zadkovich confirmed that he had penned a three-year contract with the Newcastle Jets that would see him return to play his football in Australia.
+On 6 April 2010, Zadkovich confirmed that he had signed a three-year contract with the Newcastle Jets which would see him return to play his football in Australia.
 Zadkovich played 97 games over four seasons with the Jets.
 He was appointed captain in his third season and led the team until he was recruited by Perth Glory in 2014.

 Perth Glory

 On 29 May 2014, Zadkovich received an early release from Newcastle Jets and signed with Perth Glory.

-On 15 November 2014, Zadkovich made his debut for Perth Glory coming on as a substitute against the Western Sydney Wanderers.
-Glory went on to win the game 2–1.
-On 22 November 2014, Zadkovich came on as a substitute against Wellington Phoenix in the 61st minute but was sent off after just 17 seconds with a two-footed tackle.
+On 15 November 2014, Zadkovich made his debut, coming on as a substitute against Western Sydney Wanderers.
+On 22 November 2014, Zadkovich came on as a substitute against Wellington Phoenix in the 61st minute but was sent off after seventeen seconds due to a two-footed tackle.
 On 8 May 2016, after not playing a single match in the season due to injury, Zadkovich retired from playing football.

 International career

-Zadkovich made his debut at right-back in the last home game of 1st round 2010 World Cup Qualifications, against China, at ANZ Stadium on 22 June 2008.
-Australia lost this match 1–0.

-Zadkovich took part in the 2008 Olympics as part of Australia's national team (Olyroos).
+Zadkovich made his debut for Australia at right-back in the last home game of the first round of the 2010 World Cup qualifications, against China, at ANZ Stadium on 22 June 2008.
+He took part in the 2008 Olympics with Australia.
 He scored from close range in a 1–1 draw with Serbia, Australia's only goal in an unsuccessful campaign.
-He also played against Argentina in what was Australia's best performance of the tournament.